 For more information on all the options for children’s investments, do get in touch – this is an area with some tricky tax traps for the unwary.
 See our excellent Key Guide ‘Investing for Children’, for a more detailed look at your options:

-Please call us on 01273 774855 or email us by clicking here for help and independent Savings and Investment advice.
+Please contact us for help and independent Savings and Investment advice.